IHTSDO/ihtsdo-spring-sso/README.md

 If you are not logged in to IMS you will get a "403 - Access Denied" response.

+Your frotend javascript code should access ["/ims-api/account"](http://local.ihtsdotools.org/ims-api/account) to check if the user is logged in.
+That URL is also part of the nginx config and will map through to the IMS server for the dev environment.
+If the user is logged in there will be a 200 response along with the user details.
+If the user is not logged in there will be a 302 response to redirect the user to the IMS login page.

 ## Notes
 - The example security-context.xml includes "ROLE_ihtsdo-sca-author" which is the Crowd/IMS role "ihtsdo-sca-author".
 You should change this to your application specific role.
 - The crowd.properties file is only relevant for the development environment.